shariqmus/intro_to_jenkins/README.md

 11. Find the password in the EC2 instance:

          sudo cat /var/lib/jenkins/secrets/initialAdminPassword
-1. Add the password to Jenkins UI and click continue
+12. Add the password to Jenkins UI and click continue
-2. Accept default plugins
+13. Accept default plugins
+14. Create an admin user and `make sure to remember the username and password`
+15. Click 'Save and Continue', 'Save and Finish' and 'Start using Jenkins' button.

 ## Set up Credential for the Build Agent